gddickinson/ai_agent/README.md

 - **Hardware Abstraction**: Adapts to available sensors and actuators on different platforms
 - **Memory Systems**: Includes working memory, episodic memory, and semantic memory
 - **Simulated Hardware**: Provides simulated sensors and actuators for testing and development
+- **Autonomous Thinking**: Generates internal thoughts, questions, and reflections
+- **Proactive Communication**: Can initiate conversations based on interests and curiosity

 ## Project Structure